 - BTEC National Diploma or Extended Diploma

 - Level 3 Diploma or equivalent such as NVQ, GNVQ, International Baccalaureate, Scottish Certificate of Education

 - A recognised (Kitemarked) Access course

 You will also need to hold a GCSE English or equivalent to a level 2 in English or IELTS with a score of 5.5

 Alternatively, if you have significant relevant work experience or other professional qualifications, you may be eligible for the course.
 Contact the College who will be able to advise and discuss your suitability for the course.

 To find out more about UCAS points, please visit https://www.ucas.com/ucas/undergraduate/getting-started/ucas-undergraduate-entry-requirements

-You will be able to make an immediate contribution to the work place.
-For example, you can seek work in fashion, couture or textile design, tailoring, pattern cutting and grading, or set up your own company.
-You may also top-up your HND by studying a further year at university to gain a full honours degree.
+You will be able to make an immediate contribution to the workplace.
+For example, you can seek work in fashion, couture or textile design, tailoring, pattern-cutting, grading, or even set up your own company.
+You could also top-up your HND by studying a further year at university to gain a full honours degree.